KKrampis/GraphML-Bioinformatics/BioinformAI/5-tensors-hot-spektral2.md

 nx.draw_shell(G, labels=labels)
 ```

-* With addition of the identity matrix we add self-loops in the graph
-* This allow us to sum up also the self-value of each node
+* Add the identity matrix, we add self-loops in the graph, sum up also the annotation value of each node

 ---